yosoytiara/React-Weather-app/README.md

 ## 🌍 API Configuration

 This widget fetches weather data from OpenWeather API.
-To use your own API key, update src/config.js:
+To use your own API key, update src/Weatherapp.js:
-`export const API_KEY = "your-api-key-here"; `
+`const apiKey = "your-api-key-here";`